jacob-roling/portfolio/src/content/articles/rethinking-frontend-development-a-case-for-stimulus.md

 </div>
 ```

-Look and the code above and now realise that this example doesn't even correctly handle any accessibility requirements such as correctly setting the `aria-expanded` attribute on click, setting `aria-controls` and `aria-controlled-by` attributes and handling keyboard control.
 Yeah...
 I'm not a fan of JSON objects in my HTML either.
+Look and the code above and now realise that this example doesn't correctly handle any accessibility requirements such as setting the `aria-expanded` attribute on click, `aria-controls` and `aria-controlled-by` attributes and handling keyboard control.
 This logic demands its own file.

-While I am well aware you can reuse `x-data` contexts in Alpine with `Alpine.data(...)`, this still doesn't address the inability to compose multiple components' logic together on a single piece of markup I.E. `x-data="component-1 component-2"` and this is a problem that isn't solved by React either!
+While I am well aware you can reuse `x-data` contexts in Alpine with `Alpine.data(...)`, this still doesn't address the inability to compose multiple components' logic together on a single piece of markup e.g. `x-data="component-1 component-2"` and this is a problem that isn't solved by React either!
 Allow me to explain, take these React components for example:

 ```jsx
 import { useState } from "react"